 No Cell Phones

-- The intermediate licensed driver is not allowed to use a wireless device while driving, even with a hands-free device.
-This includes sending or receiving text messages, and talking on a cell phone.
+The intermediate licensed driver is not allowed to use a wireless device while driving, even with a hands-free device.
+This includes talking on cell phones, texting, and emailing.

 Consequences of Violation Restrictions